kasiazn/courses/Metagenomics/1511/tutorials/scg_part3_2.md

 ## 3.2.
 Pre-processing

 Before assembly you can do several pre-processing steps.
 Here we will focus on quality trimming of the reads with Trimmomatic.
+Keep in mind which dataset you will make assemblies for, perhaps you do not need to trim your dataset.

 **Trimming reads with Trimmomatic**